 There are some actors you obviously like to work with, like Émilie Dequenne or Patrick Descamps.
 How did you cast the other roles?

 Yes, Émilie and Patrick as the father were already decided early on.
-I knew Anne Marivin; I hadn’t worked with her, but I knew she would be perfect for the role of the girlfriend Nathalie.
+I knew Anne Marivin; I hadn’t worked with her, but I knew she would be perfect for the role of the girlfriend, Nathalie.
 Charlotte Talpaert [Nada in the film] was also cast right away, as were a few other actors.
-But for a number of other characters, including the part played by André Dussollier, I had no idea and got in touch with a casting agency who suggested me the actors we ultimately cast.
+But for a number of other characters, including the part played by André Dussollier, I had no idea, so I got in touch with a casting agency who suggested me the actors we ultimately cast.

 Once the casting is done, how do you get to work with your actors?
-Do you have a specific method to rehearse, give them the opportunity to improvise, things like that?
+Do you have a specific method to rehearse, or allow them to improvise, things like that?

 Are there any directors who have inspired you in any way?
 When you were still acting, you worked with Claude Chabrol, Jacques Rivette…?

 You learn from everyone you work with, even though you’re not always aware of it.
-Being an actor for so many years turned out to be a wonderful training ground for me, but I also learned a lot from directors most people never even heard of, like Alain Bergala who was a critic as well – he has been editor of Cahiers du Cinéma, was a professor, and he made a few films.
-I also worked with him which was a tremendous learning experience.
+Being an actor for so many years turned out to be a wonderful training ground for me, but I also learned a lot from directors most people never even heard of, like Alain Bergala, who was a critic as well—he has been editor of Cahiers du Cinéma, was a professor, and he made a few films.
+I also worked with him, that was a tremendous learning experience.
 Claude Chabrol taught me a lot about how to direct actors, how to make them feel comfortable.
 Jacques Rivette liked to improvise, but he had a much tougher approach.
 I can’t really say that I learned anything from him.
 Olivier Assayas once told me that he learned all about movies while writing about them, which makes a lot of sense to me.

 He’s been making English-language co-productions lately and will be working in America as well.
 Would you also be interested to cross the Atlantic and make films over there?